sdl002/R_Docker_Intro/README.md

 <a name="anchor8"></a>
 ## 8. How all of this gets 10 times cooler with serverless technology!

-So at this point you might this is pretty cool, but not overly useful.
-Where this get more exciting is how this can be used to fit into modular work flows and easily read/write from cloud storage like AWS S3 buckets and Aurora PostgreSQL databases.
+So at this point you might think is pretty cool, but maybe it doesn't seem *overly* useful.
+Where this gets more exciting is how it can fit into modular work flows and easily read/write from cloud storage like AWS S3 buckets and Aurora PostgreSQL databases.

 ![serverless](Docs/1_3BTBz6dXPkYnNI7-sTBWJw.png)
 image from https://towardsdatascience.com/how-to-implement-a-serverless-batch-job-architecture-on-aws-b3358cd33428

-At IGM we are working on using Docker in almost all of our workflows.
-Docker fits will into automated and modular workflows.
+It is now common practive to use Docker is most large workflows, and it fits *really* well into automated and modular workflows.